DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 }
 ~~~

-The code will create an object with data for gantt chart.
+The code will create an object with data for a Gantt chart.
 It will contain a list of events and a list of links.
-The dates of events should be converted
-into the appropriate strings.
+The dates of events should be converted into appropriate strings.

 ###Task Controller

 Let's add one more controller - TaskController.
 It will provide CRUD API for Task.

-This is its code:
+We will describe the logic of each request inside of try-catch blocks to handle any errors that might occur when the database is modified.

 ~~~js
 using gantt_rest_net.Helpers;